-In the opinion of the directors, the financial statements set out on pages 50 to 103 have been drawn up:
+In the opinion of the directors, the financial statements set out on pages 50 to 104 have been drawn up:

-- (a) so as to give a true and fair view of the financial position of the Group and of the Company at 31 March 2014 and of their financial performance and cash flows for the 15 months ended 31 March 2014; - (b) in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the provisions of the Companies Act 1965.
+- so as to give a true and fair view of the financial position of the Group and of the Company at 31 March 2015 and of their financial performance and cash flows for the year ended 31 March 2015; - (b) in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the provisions of the Companies Act 1965.

-The information set out in Note 40 to the financial statements have been prepared in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profit or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements as issued by the Malaysian Institute of Accountants.
+The information set out in Note 41 have been prepared in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profit or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements as issued by the Malaysian Institute of Accountants.

-Signed on behalf of the directors in accordance with a directors' resolution dated 20 May 2014
+Signed on behalf of the directors in accordance with a directors' resolution dated 18 May 2015